 Where can I find legal help?

 If you have questions about whether the SCRA applies to you, contact your local Armed Forces Legal Assistance Program office.
-You can use the office locator to find the nearest location and contact information for each branch of the armed forces.
+You can use the Armed Forces Legal Services locator to find the nearest location and contact information for each branch of the armed forces.
 Dependents of service members may also contact or visit military legal assistance offices for assistance.

 Other SCRA protections